Department Head: Dr. Paul Beezley

 Prerequisite for Undergraudate: HY 202 or permission of instructor.
 Prerequisite for Graduate: None.
 This course explores the experiences of Asian Americans from the mid-nineteenth century to the present.
 It examines the rich diversity of the Asian American community and considers how events within the U.S. and outside of it have shaped the lives of their community.

-Prerequisite for Undergraduate: HY 201 and 202 or approval of instructor.
+Prerequisite for Undergraduate: Sophomore standing or above or with permission of the instructor.
 Prerequisite for Graduate: None.
 A study of Mexico's past including pre-Columbian civilizations, the Spanish Conquest and Colonial period, the independence movement and the early republic, the struggle for nationhood, the modernization of Mexico with a special emphasis on the Mexican Revolution and the forces that shaped present day Mexico.

 (3): An introduction to the theory of Religious History and the study of the history and practices of the five dominant world religions using resources from within those traditions.